joel-villa/NumCompProject3/README.md

 - To do this, not that the problem can be written as: f(x) = 2x(1+x^2)^(-1) - arctan(x)
-- Bistion Method can be used to solce this problem
+- Bisection Method can be used to solve this problem
   - Bisection Method is in BisectionMethod.m
   - This function of x is in function2.m